nauam/Courses/docs/administration/projects/node-execution/ssh.md

 ## SSH System Configuration

-- The SSH configuration requires that the QW Control server machine can ssh commands to the client machines.
+- The SSH configuration requires that the Rundeck server machine can ssh commands to the client machines.
 - SSH is assumed to be installed and configured appropriately to allow this access.